ArthurEglin/SenSwiss2023/SenSwiss2023/GUI/README.md

 In the command pannel on the right, in the section `Spectrometer settings`, the user can set different parameters to improve the signal reading and control the spectrometer.

 The sampling period of the spectrometer signal can be set via the button `Acquisition period`.
-By default the sampling period is at 0.5 sec which is a good compromise between the signal quality and the computational cost.
+By default the sampling period is at 0.5 sec, consisting of a good compromise between the signal quality and the computational cost.

-In case the spectrometer gets unpluged, the user can reconnect the spectrometer via the `Reconnect spectrometer` button.
-The program will then automatically detect the spectrometer and connect to it.
+In case the spectrometer gets unplugged, the user can reconnect the spectrometer via the `Reconnect spectrometer` button.
+The program will then automatically detect the spectrometer and ensure its connection to the system.

 The signal of the spectrometer (intensity spectrum along wavelengths from 500 to 900 nm) is process via the following normalization step:

 $$normalized\ intensity\ spectrum = \frac{intensity\ spectrum\ -\ dark\ field}{flat\ field \ -\ dark\ field}  \ normalize\ gain$$

-Where the **intensity spectrum** (`intensities_spec`) is the raw signal from the spectrometer, the **dark field** (`dark_field`) is the signal of the spectrometer when the light source is off, the **flat field** (`flat_field`) is the signal of the spectrometer when the light source is on and the polarizer is at 90° from its reference angle for the true measurements (the user has to manually set the polarizer at 90° to save the flat field), and the **normalize gain** (`normalize_gain`) is a constant computed as the mean value of the difference between the flat and dark fields (flat field - dark field).
+While the **intensity spectrum** (`intensities_spec`) is the raw signal from the spectrometer, the **dark field** (`dark_field`) is the signal of the spectrometer when the light source is off, the **flat field** (`flat_field`) is the signal of the spectrometer when the light source is on and the polarizer is at 90° from its reference angle for the true measurements (the user has to manually set the polarizer at 90° to save the flat field), and the **normalize gain** (`normalize_gain`) is a constant computed as the mean value of the difference between the flat and dark fields (flat field - dark field).
 The dark field and the flat field are to be measured at the beginning of the experiment via the appropriate buttons and are stored in memory for the entire experiment.
 The flat field corresponds to the optical signal as if the target (sample and chip) acted as a perfect mirror.
 This normalization allows to get rid of the background signal and improves the sensitivity.
 The normalized spectrum is then displayed in relative intensity level unit on the top left window.
 The user can save the spectrograph by clicking on the `Save spectrograph` button.
 The spectrograph will be saved in the `image_saved` folder as a **.png** file.
 The user can name the spectrograph file via the adjacent input field, in any case, the spectrograph will be saved with the current date and time.

 The idea of the measurement by spectrometry is to make use of the absorption peak shift in function of the sample concentration at the surface of the chip, thanks to the high signal enhancement effect of [surface plasmon resonance](https://en.wikipedia.org/wiki/Surface_plasmon_resonance).
 The absorption peak is detected by computing the minimum of the normalized spectrum.
 This signal is then displayed overtime on the bottom left window.
 As a good signal-to-noise ratio is crucial for optimal detection, different denoising methods have been implemented to improve the signal quality.